-Volunteers with the Tompkins County Community Beautification Program are called the "Beautification Brigade".
-They help to make Ithaca more beautiful while learning useful gardening tips and techniques.
+Volunteers with the Tompkins County Community Beautification Program help to make Ithaca more beautiful while learning useful gardening tips and techniques.
 The Brigade plants and maintains spring and summer flowers on city traffic medians and the Ithaca Commons.

-Rural Beautification Grants, please contact us.
+For information on our Rural Beautification Grants, please contact us.

 The semi-annual Open Days Garden Tour in Tompkins County is coordinated by the Community Beautification Program in partnership with the national Garden Conservancy.
-This event opens many exceptional private gardens to the public for one day, and brings visitors into Tompkins County to enjoy the tour.
+This event opens exceptional private gardens to the public for one day, and brings visitors into Tompkins County to enjoy the tour.

 The Community Beautification Program was featured on a Pegasys (local cable community access) television show 'Cayuga Lake Heritage'.
 You can watch the show on line HERE.

-Last updated March 31, 2021
+Last updated December 30, 2021